 Types of Fender Flares

 Bolt-on fender flares aka “Pocket Style” are currently very popular as they are easy to install and usually offer the most extra coverage over the wheel.
 And of course they have the hardware bolts mounted in the pockets in the face of the flare.

 Extended fender flares add an extension over the wheel, but do not look as rugged as the Bolt-on fender flares.

 Street style or Slim fender flares give the vehicle a sleek appearance and easily attach to the inner wheel wells.

-OE fender flares are usually used to hide rust and other damage on the wheel well.
+OE fender flares are usually used to hide rust and other damage over the wheel well.
 They upgrade the stock appearance of your vehicle or replace damaged factory parts.

 Fender flares usually come in sets of four for obvious reasons.
 Some manufacturers often sell them in pairs of two though.
-So be sure you are get the right number of flare by checking all the details with the seller.
+So be sure you are gettin the right number of flares by checking all the details with the seller.

 It is also essential that you choose fender flares that are UV resistant.
 This ensures that the plastic won’t dry rot over time and wear out before you are done with them.

 The size of your fender flares also plays a vital role in the purpose it serves.
 If you want to use it as an accessory to spruce up our vehicle, then any size will do.
 But, if you’re going to protect your 4×4 truck from the damaging effects of rocks and off-road debris, then you need a set of fender flares that are wide enough.
 To be legally and functionally effective, they will need to extend out far enough to cover the wide tires sticking out beyond the steel body of the truck.